RaulMarquezInclan/ExcelFromList/README.md

 ```
 ![Title and subtitles](https://i.imgur.com/sBWGHrM.png)

-## With title, subtitles and image
+## With title, subtitles and image from Base64
 ```
   var wb = new ExcelWorkBook();
   var style = new ExcelStyleConfig